top of page

 - Do your research and speak to your GP

-- Work with your doctor to find the correct treatment plan
+- Work with your doctors to find the correct treatment plan

 - Keep a symptom diary